wbamberg/idl-reference/docs/nsIHandlerApp.md

 Launches the application with the specified URI.

-@param aURI
-       The URI to launch this application with

-@param aWindowContext

        Currently only relevant to web-handler apps.
 If given, this
        represents the docshell to load the handler in and is passed